 Call for Abstracts

-Workshop Sessions will be allotted 75 minutes and highlight best practices using an interactive format.
-Description of demonstrated or effective strategies and programs are encouraged.
-Workshops should include 3-5 objectives that will describe skills and knowledge addressed.
+Workshop Sessions highlight best practices using an interactive format and will take place during a 75 minute session.
+A description of demonstrated or effective strategies and programs are encouraged.
+Workshop proposals must include 3-5 objectives that will describe skills and knowledge addressed.

 Students whose abstracts are accepted for an oral presentation or poster presentation are eligible to submit a paper for consideration for a student award that includes a cash prize.
 Student paper award categories include: